Values & Vision

 - Economically Sustainable

 The underlying ethos of the Croncat crypto-economic design is to create a utility service that enables an autonomous business built around (1) micropayments for runtime and (2) earned interest as a basis for operational costs.

-The economics of Croncat are aimed at achieving the above ethos by self-maintaining collateral movements (i.e. the Cron DAO will manage locked $NEAR scheduled on a contract), and by DAO approved settings (i.e. DAO vote on how the interest from this $NEAR will be utilized to enhance and improve Croncat).
+The economics of Croncat are aimed at achieving the above ethos by self-maintaining collateral movements (i.e. the Cron DAO will manage locked native tokens scheduled on a contract), and by DAO approved settings (i.e. DAO vote on how the interest from the tokens will be utilized to enhance and improve Croncat).
 Importantly, Croncat is not focussed on becoming extremely profitable, but rather a stable building block for decentralized applications to utilize for core runtime logic.
 A full overview of the Croncat economics will be published in a separate document.